SuperTails/wasmcraft2/README.md

 Manual sleep calls are planned to be fixed in a future update.

+## Using the C Standard Library

+In order to use C library functions like `printf`, `malloc`, `open`, etc., projects can be compiled with the Newlib C stdlib implementation.

+An example of how to do that can be found [here](https://github.com/SuperTails/wasmcraft-newlib-example)

+## Related Tools

+The [Wasmcraft Preview Simulator](https://github.com/SuperTails/wasmcraft-simulator) is useful for prototyping and quickly testing programs before actually providing them to the Wasmcraft compiler.

 ## Limitations

 * Floating point operations are not supported (yet).